Strongly correlated superfluid order parameters from dc Josephson supercurrents: Experimental methods

 \paragraph*{Barrier height calibration via phase imprinting technique}

 Here, we discuss an alternative method to calibrate the barrier height that confirms the result presented above.
 We use a phase imprinting technique to change the phase of the half of a molecular BEC ($(k_F a)^{-1} \simeq 4.2$), and obtain the calibration of $V_0$ by measuring the phase difference as a function of both time and power of imprinting pulse.

 A schematic diagram of the experimental sequence is reported in Fig. \ref{PIcalib} A. We adiabatically turn on a thin barrier of $\simeq 1 \, \mu$m width that bisects the cloud in two reservoirs, then we switch the image on the DMD (see next section for details) to a composition of the barrier plus a $160 \, \mu $m$ \times 50 \, \mu$m homogeneous pattern of light, whose height is set to be a fixed fraction of barrier height $V_0$.
 We keep the second image on for an imprinting time $\Delta t$, then we change the DMD image back to the barrier-only configuration.
 The acquired phase during $\Delta t$ is $\phi = U \times \Delta t/\hbar$, where $U$ is the light shift associated with the homogeneous pattern of light.
-We measure the imprinted phase by imaging the interference pattern arising from the two expanding clouds after a time of flight of $9$ ms and fitting it as in Ref.~\citenum{Valtolina2015}.
-As shown in Fig. \ref{PIcalib} B, the measured imprinted phase linearly increases with the $\Delta t$ and with the power of the green beam.
+We measure the imprinted phase $\phi$ by imaging the interference pattern arising from the two expanding clouds after a time of flight of $9$ ms \cite{Valtolina2015}.
+Specifically, $\phi$ is extracted by fitting the resulting interferogram by a 2D Gaussian modulated by a cosine function of the form $n(x,y)=A\exp{\{-x^2/w_x^2-y^2/w_y^2\}} \times \left(1+B \cos(kx+\phi)\right)$.
+As shown in Fig.~\ref{PIcalib} B, the imprinted phase linearly increases with the $\Delta t$ and with the power of the DMD illumination beam.
 From a linear fit, we obtain the light shift $U$ for a given power that is consistent with the calibration method described before.